 Is a Non-Surgical Nose Job Possible?

-A non-surgical rhinoplasty can be performed using volumizing dermal fillers to change the appearance of the nose.
-In contrast to a surgical rhinoplasty, non-surgical rhinoplasty is more limited in scope.
+A non-surgical Rhinoplasty can be performed using volumizing dermal fillers to change the appearance of the nose.
+In contrast to a surgical Rhinoplasty, non-surgical Rhinoplasty is more limited in scope.
 The best and most common use of minimally invasive nose alteration is on the nasal dorsum to augment the bridge, or hide small nasal bumps.
 In Asian patients, fillers are often used to elevate the height of the bridge.
 This can dramatically change the appearance of the nose and create a much more balanced profile.
-Patients with a small hump on the bridge can also have it minimized or hidden by placing some filler around the bump to smooth the appearance out.
+Patients with a small hump on the bridge can also have it minimized or hidden by placing some filler above and below the bump to smooth the out the shape of the bridge.

-To learn more about how Dr. Tong can help you with improving the appearance of your nose, set up a Toronto Rhinoplasty consultation with Dr. Tong by giving us a call at (416) 972-0999.
+To learn more about how Dr. Tong can help you improve the appearance and/or function of your nose, schedule a Toronto Rhinoplasty consultation with Dr. Tong by giving us a call at (647) 492-0648.
 Alternatively, let us give you a call; just fill out our contact form and we will call you on the same or the next business day.
 No physician’s referral is needed.